Author and DermNet NZ Editor-in-Chief: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand. Updated January 2015.

 Inducible urticaria includes:

-One in five children or adults have an episode of acute urticaria during their lifetime.
+One in five children or adults has an episode of acute urticaria during their lifetime.
 It is more common in atopics.
 It affects all races and both sexes.

 Urticaria can affect any site of the body and tends to be distributed widely.